Chilkat v11.3.0 Release Notes

 Aborting in C++

 The technique for aborting any time-consuming Chilkat C++ method call follows this recipe: Declare your own class that derives from the appropriate Chilkat progress monitoring class.
 For CkMailMan it is CkMailManProgress (as shown below).
 For other Chilkat classes it is CkHttpProgress, CkFtpProgress, CkImapProgress, CkZipProgress, etc. Create an implementation for the AbortCheck method.
-This will override the default implementation from the […]
+This will override […]

 Socket SendString (C++) w/ TCHAR